March 2016 Photography Newsletter

-This new and free firmware update 2.5 for the “still-superb” Panasonic GH4 camera brings some new, possibly gimmicky, features to play with.
+This is a new and free firmware update 2.5 for the "still-superb" Panasonic GH4 camera.
+It brings some new, possibly gimmicky, features to play with.
 This camera still amazes me with the amount it can do and two years on, it is still a strong seller.

 Have a look at our quick video below and then go to the following link for more information and download details.
-The GH4 is now dropping in price and for those on the fence, I would say grab a copy as it is a wonderful camera with so many features.
+The GH4 is now dropping in price so grab a copy.
+It's a wonderful camera with many cool features:

 Canon 1Dx Mark II

 Canon announced the latest in their line up of flagship cameras last month which is the 1Dx Mark II.
-This is a stunning camera offering a lot of bang for your buck and I am really excited to see some of the real world results from this beast.
+This is a stunning camera offering a lot of bang for your buck.
+I am really excited to see some of the real world results from this beast.

-Canon have kept the megapixels to a reasonable 20.2 but increased the performance in low light by using gapless micro lenses.
+Canon have kept the megapixels to a reasonable 20.2.
+However, they have increased the performance in low light by using gapless micro lenses.
 Could be a great upgrade for wedding photographers.

-The 1Dx Mark II can also shoot 4K at 60fps and 1080p at 12pfps which is fantastic and something I know a lot of videographers have been asking for.
+The 1Dx Mark II can also shoot 4K at 60fps and 1080p at 12pfps.
+This is fantastic and something I know a lot of videographers have been asking for.
 However, there are a number of features missing which could put a few people off.

 It is worth remembering that this is a stills camera first and foremost and as that, it is stunning.

-However, something deep inside me can’t help but feel that the bulk of this camera has seen its day.
-Today we have incredibly high quality stills and 4K video coming from much smaller, mirrorless cameras such as the Sony A7s II and Sony A7r II so is it time Canon followed suit and started producing smaller cameras for their flagship models?
+Something deep inside me can’t help but feel that the bulk of this camera has seen its day.
+Today we have incredibly high quality stills and 4K video coming from much smaller, mirrorless cameras such as the Sony A7s II and Sony A7r II.
+Is it time Canon followed suit and started producing smaller cameras for their flagship models?

 I know that as I get older, carrying around two huge DSLR’s with large Canon L lenses is taking its toll on my back after a full day.

-I am waiting this year to see if Canon can blow me away with the EOS 5D Mark IV (if it ever happens) and if they don’t, I may well be switching to the Sony mirrorless cameras as well as looking out for the Panasonic GH5.
+I am waiting this year to see if Canon can blow me away with the EOS 5D Mark IV (if it ever happens).
+If they don’t, I may well be switching to the Sony mirrorless cameras as well as looking out for the Panasonic GH5.

-I have used pro grade cameras like the 1Dx Mark II in the past (EOS 1D Mark II/III/IV) and downsized to the 5D range due to weight.
-However, the 1Dx Mark II still grabs my attention…
+I have used pro grade cameras like the 1Dx Mark II in the past (EOS 1D Mark II/III/IV).
+I ended up downsizing to the 5D range due to weight.
+However, the 1Dx Mark II still grabs my attention:

 Where For Art Thou Go Pro?